yufanghou/yufanghou.github.io/_pages/about.md

 ## News

-- 01/2024 Our paper on probing the gap between in- and cross-topic generalizationhas been accepted at EACL2024 Findings.
+- 01/2024 Our paper on probing the gap between in- and cross-topic generalization of pre-trained language models has been accepted at EACL2024 Findings.

 - 12/2013 I attended the panel discussion at [ArgMining 2023](https://argmining-org.github.io/2023/index.html#panel_session).